 How about Instagram Stories?
 Instagram Stories are photos and/or 15-second videos that are stitched together to create a story that disappears in 24 hours.
 Stories are a great way to show the behind-the-scenes of your business and day-to-day.

-- Super Zoom and Boomerang: Instead of a regular video consider spicing it up and using one of the fun free tools in Instagram Stories — Super Zoom and/or Boomerang.
+- Use Super Zoom and Boomerang: Instead of a regular video consider spicing it up and using one of the fun free tools in Instagram Stories — Super Zoom and/or Boomerang.

 In addition to thinking about content on Instagram, it’s equally important to spend time intentionally engaging with your clients on Instagram.
-Instagram does not offer lists like Facebook, but you might consider setting up post notifications on your top 5 past clients or prospects so you can be intentional in engaging with their content.
+Instagram does not offer lists like Facebook, but you might consider setting up post notifications on your top five past clients or prospects so you can be intentional in engaging with their content.